 Health Concerns: If your child has any health concerns, please let the school nurse know.
 We can discuss how the nurse can support your child while at school.

 Illness: Good attendance is vital for learning; however, if your student is sick, please keep him/her home and call the office to report his/her absence for that day.
 A student should be fever free (without the use of fever-reducing medication) and not vomiting or diarrhea for 24 hours before returning to school.
 This is for their health as well as for the health and well-being of the other students and staff.

 Immunizations: As school nurses, one of our priorities during enrollment is each student's immunization record.
 Indiana State Law requires parents to provide the school with a current record of their child's immunizations.
-A complete immunization record or exemption must be on file by the first day of school.
-This requirement can be enforced by a request for expulsion.
+A complete immunization record or exemption must be on file in the nurse clinic.
 Please call your doctor to complete your child's immunization before the summer rush.
 For questions on immunization requirements, please stop in the school’s clinic or call your school nurse.

 Medication: Per policy 5330, Noblesville Schools defines medications as FDA-approved medicines, including those prescribed and non-prescribed (over the counter) drugs, preparations, and/or remedies.

 All medication must be delivered to the school nurse by a parent/guardian along with a signed parent permission form.